greg-m-k/mapreduce-example/readme.md

 # Example question for Map/Reduce using C# generics

-Doing stuff, make it beetter
+Doing stuff, make it better

 - Refactor the functions to further consolidate